 Reverse ETL for Activation

-Once customer profiles and segments are defined in the warehouse, reverse ETL tools push that data to operational systems—email platforms (Braze, Iterable), ad networks (Google Ads, Facebook), CRMs (Salesforce, HubSpot), and customer support tools (Zendesk, Intercom).
+Once customer profiles and segments are defined in the warehouse (UNIFY and UNDERSTAND), reverse ETL tools handle ENGAGE by pushing data to operational systems — email platforms (Braze, Iterable), ad networks (Google Ads, Facebook), CRMs (Salesforce, HubSpot), and customer support tools (Zendesk, Intercom).

 Reverse ETL essentially inverts the traditional ETL flow: instead of extracting from operational tools into a warehouse, it extracts from the warehouse into operational tools.
 This enables marketing and customer success teams to activate warehouse-defined audiences without writing code or waiting for engineering support.